 Affiliate marketing is a pure performance-based channel and, although it can deliver astonishing results and ROI for ecommerce businesses, it remains a mystery to many of them.
 In most cases, just starting an affiliate programme is not enough.
 In our experience, the advertisers that see the best growth via affiliate tend to be the ones that take a patient and measured initial approach while trying to learn as much as possible about the channel and how to succeed within it.

-Therefore, an education on affiliate marketing can be split into two parts: the first about how it works and who is involved, and the second about how to build a successful affiliate programme.
+Therefore, education on affiliate marketing can be split into two parts: the first about how it works and who is involved, and the second about how to build a successful affiliate programme.
 Let’s take a look at these and answer some questions below.

 What is affiliate marketing?